jarpraca/open-cx-bitx/README.md

 **Description:** If the user is one of the selected ones he will receive is gift bag by a robot

-**Preconditions and Postconditions:** Being checked in and having the QR Code
+**Preconditions and Postconditions:** Being checked in, having the QR Code and showing it to the robot.
+After this, the robot releases a gift bag and the user will be able to take full advantage of it.

 **Normal Flow:**
 * User is checked in